actions-on-google/actions-on-google-testing-nodejs/README.md

 # Actions on Google Testing Library

 This library allows developers to write automated testing for their actions in Node.js.

 [![NPM Version](https://img.shields.io/npm/v/actions-on-google-testing.svg)](https://www.npmjs.org/package/actions-on-google-testing)

+:warning: This library supports Dialogflow and the legacy Actions SDK.
+We now recommend using [Actions Builder or the new Actions SDK](https://developers.google.com/assistant/conversational/overview) to develop, test, and deploy Conversational Actions.
+For testing [Conversational Actions](https://developers.google.com/assistant/conversational/actions) built using [Actions Builder](https://developers.google.com/assistant/console/builder) see the [@assistant/conversation-testing](https://github.com/actions-on-google/assistant-conversation-testing-nodejs) library.

 Examples can be found in the `/examples` directory for two sample apps.